archiecobbs/typetags/example/src/example-files/README.txt

-This demonstrates a Java *runtime* check added by TypeTags.
+This demonstrates Java runtime checks added by TypeTags.

-Our example annotation is @PhoneNumber which annotates the String type to verify that the value is non-null and a valid E.164 phone number.
+The example annotation is @PhoneNumber, which annotates the String type to indicate that the value a valid E.164 phone number.

-To run the demo, run this command:
+To run the demo, run these two commands and compare outcomes:

-    java -jar typetags-example-*-run.jar NUMBER
+    java -jar typetags-example-*-run.jar +12024567041

-where NUMBER is any string.
-If NUMBER is an invalid E.164 phone number, an InvalidValueException should be thrown.
+    java -jar typetags-example-*-run.jar blah-blah

 Project info: https://github.com/archiecobbs/typetags